Frank J. Dillon

-Frank J. Dillon (1867–1954) was an African American artist and stained-glass designer who exhibited widely through the Harmon Foundation in the 1930s.
+Frank J. Dillon (né Joseph Franklin Dillon; 1867–1954) was an African American artist and stained-glass designer who exhibited widely through the Harmon Foundation in the 1930s.
 He won an Honorable Mention in the foundation's competition for Black artists in 1929.
 Dillon's medium was oils and watercolors, and he produced still lifes, portraits and landscapes.

 Early life and education

 Dillon was born in Mount Holly, New Jersey in 1867.
 He attended Saint Augustine Normal School and Collegiate Institute from 1883 to 1887 and Oberlin College in Ohio from 1887 to 1889.
 He took art classes at the Art Students League and the Pennsylvania Museum and School of Industrial Art (now the University of the Arts).
 He worked as a draftsman and designer at the Hirst Smyrna Rug Manufacturing Company in Vineland, New Jersey.